AlexWaygood/typeshed-stats/examples/example.md

 ## Stats on typeshed's stubs for `mock`

 ### Number of lines
-326
+343

 ### Package status: *up to date*
 These stubs should be fairly up to date.
 In CI, stubtest tests these stubs against the latest version of the package that's available.

-### Stubtest settings in CI: *missing stubs ignored*
+### Stubtest settings in CI: *error on missing stub*
-The `--ignore-missing-stub` stubtest setting is used in CI.
+Objects missing from the stub cause stubtest to emit an error in CI.

 ### Pyright settings in CI: *not strict*
 All files are excluded from the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `mock`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 181
+  - Annotated parameters: 186
   - Unannotated parameters: 7
-  - Explicit `Any` parameters: 120
+  - Explicit `Any` parameters: 123
   - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-  - Annotated returns: 77
+  - Annotated returns: 80
   - Unannotated returns: 2
-  - Explicit `Any` returns: 12
+  - Explicit `Any` returns: 13
   - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
   - Annotated variables: 52